 The Second Courtyard

-The early Baroque fountain from 1686 is named after its creator - the Kohl's fountain.
+The early Baroque fountain from 1686 is named after its creator — the Kohl Fountain.
 On the top vase, we can see three Czech lions.
 An imperial eagle was standing on their heads once.
 But this symbol of the Habsburg empire was removed after the foundation of the independent Czechoslovak Republic.
 Right next to the fountain stands a well with an iron grate.

 Photo of the Second Courtyard of Prague Castle The chapel of the Holy Cross in the second courtyard was built in the 17th century.
 Two sculptures on its facade - St. Peter and St. Paul - are the work of Emanuel Max from the 19th century.
-A small porch with a bronze roof on thin columns next to the сhapel is the entrance to the presidential office.
+A small porch with a bronze roof on thin columns next to the chapel serves as the entrance to the presidential office.

 The Third Courtyard

-We currently see the largest courtyard of Prague Castle as it became in after the last major reconstruction in the 1920s.
+The Third Courtyard appears today as it did after the last major reconstruction in the 1920s.
 A granite monolith is a monument to the victims of the First World War, erected in 1928 on the occasion of the tenth anniversary of the Czechoslovak Republic.
 It is 15.5 meters high and weighs 112 tons.

 Photo of the Third Courtyard with St. Vitus Cathedral, Prague Castle

-Next to it, we can see more than 600 years old sculpture of St. George.
+Next to it stands a sculpture of St. George that is more than 600 years old.
 It dates back to 1373.
 Do not miss the remains of the foundations of St. Vitus Basilica - the predecessor of the Cathedral.

 Photo of the fourth courtyard, Prague Castle